 Toasted Sesame Seeds

-- Today I used Dried Chilli Flakes, Dried Ginger, Mandarin Orange Rind, Yuzu Rind, Toasted Sesame Seeds.
+- Today I used Dried Chilli Flakes, Dried Ginger, Mandarin Orange Zest, Yuzu Zest, Toasted Sesame Seeds.

 - All ingredients must be dry.
 Using a Suribachi (Japanese mortar) or grinder, grind each ingredient into small flakes, and combine.

 - Do not grind Toasted Sesame Seeds too much as Oil would come out.

 - You need to take extra caution when you grind Dried Chilli.